HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   And all of this is just *the tip of the iceberg*.

   <blockquote>
-    "Well, you can never have too much compute..."<br>
+    "Well, you can never have too much compute...<br>
+    Especially since you and I prefer NOT to <em>simplify</em>
+    all of our problems by obliterating everybody else :-)"<br>
-    --- <span style="color:#D6B4FC">la Suvereno Ĝejda</span>
+    --- <span style="color:#D6B4FC">la Suvereno</span>,
-    (fictional character), in private conversation with
+    in private conversation with
     <span style="color:#95D0FC">la Arkitekto</span>.
   </blockquote>

-  The second layer is just the beginning, a pivot that provides the required compute for the new innovations and technologies allowing
+  The second layer will be just the beginning, a pivot that provides the required compute for the new innovations and technologies allowing
   <span style="color:#D6B4FC">la Suvereno</span> and
   <span style="color:#95D0FC">la Arkitekto</span>